 I advanced the others.
 It is easy to paint around the eyes of this kit.
-The careful painting of the uniform still remains.
+The careful painting of the uniform remains.

 Also, small arms are being painted as you can see.
-Though it is a small work, the strap is very effective.
+Though it is small work, the strap is very effective.

-Because the rucksack belt was not connected if the only kit assembles completed, I added it in epoxy putty.
+Because the rucksack belt was not connected if the only kit assembles were completed, I added it in epoxy putty.
 I intended to make it before, I forgot it.

 The British soldier figure kits are released now by Tamiya, Master box, Mini-art, at that time there was little and valuable.
 It looks good to be put next to the tanks, such as Cromwell, Firefly.

-The British troops fought out a fierce battle with the US Army and other Allied Forces, became the driving force of the victory of the Allied.
+The British troops fought out a fierce battle with the US Army and other Allied Forces, which became the driving force of the victory of the Allied.